-The decision followed a public 'war of letters' over the future of the CSA role.
-In July 2014, a coalition of non-governmental organisations (NGOs), including Greenpeace, wrote to Juncker, arguing that: "The post of CSA is fundamentally problematic as it concentrates too much influence in one person..."2 Soon afterwards, a letter in support of the CSA role was sent to Juncker, signed by 40 scientific organisations and 773 individuals, which said "we cannot stress strongly enough our objection to any attempt to undermine the integrity and independence of scientific advice received at the highest level of the European Commission."3 Further letters of support were sent by several scientific, business and civil society organisations, while a second, larger coalition of NGOs elaborated their opposition.4
+The decision to end the CSA experiment followed a public war of letters over the future of the role.
+In July 2014, a coalition of non-governmental organisations (NGOs), including Greenpeace, wrote to Juncker, arguing that: "The post of CSA is fundamentally problematic as it concentrates too much influence in one person...".3 Soon afterwards, a letter in support of the CSA role was sent to Juncker, signed by forty scientific organisations and 773 individuals, which said "we cannot stress strongly enough our objection to any attempt to undermine the integrity and independence of scientific advice received at the highest level of the European Commission."
+Further letters of support were sent by several scientific, business and civil society organisations, while a second, larger coalition of NGOs elaborated their opposition.
+5